This page/tool is used to define test questions and their locations in the PDF.

 Answer Options:

-• Applicable only for MCQ and MSQ.
-Specify the number of answer options (e.g. 4 for A, B, C, D).
+For MCQ and MSQ types, input a number (e.g. 4 for A, B, C, D).

 Marking Scheme:

 • Correct: Marks awarded for a correct answer.
+For MSM type, this is marks awarded per correct row.

 • Incorrect: Marks deducted for an incorrect answer.
+For MSM type, this is marks deducted per incorrect row.

 • Partial (Only for MSQ): Marks awarded per correct option.